The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

 This will facilitate interoperability of digital financial services amongst payment service providers, reduce the use of cash transactions, enhance effective governance, and promote financial inclusion.

 Credit Reference Bureaus

-Credit reference bureaus play a critical role in increasing lending activity and access to capital, and in turn accompanying economic growth by assisting lender to make faster and more accurate credit decision.
+Credit reference bureaus play a critical role in increasing lending activity and access to capital, and in turn, accompanying economic growth by assisting lenders to make faster and more accurate credit decisions.

 In its Annual Report 2019/20, BoT explains that stakeholders were sensitized on the importance of submitting data to the credit reference bureaus and use credit reports during the lending process.
 With this, the credit reference system improved in terms of data submission and quality and the number of non-regulated institutions that shared credit information through credit reference reached 99.
 The number of credit inquiries also increased by 3.4% to 1,847,379 in 2019/20 compared to 2018/2019.

-And in 2019, BoT in collaboration with the International Finance Corporation (IFC), launched a public awareness programme for Tanzanians aiming to increase the understanding, awareness of credit reporting in accessing credit.
+And in 2019, BoT in collaboration with the International Finance Corporation (IFC), launched a public awareness program for Tanzanians aiming to increase the understanding, awareness of credit reporting in accessing credit.